Spin-fluctuation-mediated chiral $d+id'$-wave superconductivity in the $\alpha$-$\mathcal{T}_3$ lattice with an incipient flat band: Results of the many-body calculations

-Finally, we discuss the case where the band filling exceeds $n = 1$ and approaches half-filling.
+Finally, we discuss the case where the band filling exceeds $1/3$-filling and approaches half-filling.
 In this regime, the Fermi level lies within the flat band, making a ferromagnetic (ferrimagnetic) ground state likely~\cite{Lieb_1989,Mielke_1991a,*Mielke_1991b,Tasaki_1992,*Tasaki_1994,Tanaka_2003}.
 Near half-filling, magnetic interactions between the hub and rim sites (A--B and B--C) become dominant and compete with the spin configuration shown in Fig.~\ref{fig:spec_suscep_schematic}(d), thereby suppressing the $d+id'$-wave superconductivity in the SC2 phase.
-The nearest-neighbor magnetic interaction in systems with the dice lattice network naturally induces ferrimagnetism, which has been confirmed by exact diagonalization and density matrix renormalization group (DMRG) calculations~\cite{H-Nakano_2017,Soni_2020}.
+The nearest-neighbor magnetic interaction in systems with the dice lattice network naturally induces ferrimagnetism, which has been confirmed by exact diagonalization and DMRG calculations~\cite{H-Nakano_2017,Soni_2020}.
 As a possible scenario for superconductivity in the flat band, spin-triplet superconductivity induced by ferromagnetic fluctuations has been discussed in the context of quantum geometry~\cite{Peotta_2015,Kitamura_2024}.
 Another is that magnetic interactions between the hub and rim sites might promote the $d+id'$-wave superconductivity in the SC1 phase.
 In addition, it is known that introducing Rashba spin--orbit coupling into the dice lattice ($\alpha=1$) leads to the emergence of a topological flat band~\cite{F-Wang_2011}.
 Recent work has shown that attractive interaction induces topological superconductivity with mixed spin-singlet and spin-triplet components within this flat band~\cite{Mohanta_2023}.
 In a context distinct from topological superconductivity, a recent study investigated superconductivity in the flat band of an on-site attractive ($U<0$) Hubbard model on the $\alpha$--$\mathcal{T}_3$ lattice using a mean-field approximation, revealing the contribution of the quantum metric to the superfluid weight~\cite{Mojarro_arxiv}.
+Excitonic gap generation has also been predicted at half-filling in the dice lattice~\cite{Gorbar_2021}.